 Walk down to the beach

 A 10min walk down the hill takes you to the cliff giving a full view of Durdle door, the beach and the green hills to the right with white limestone cliff.
 You could go for a walk on the hills or head down to the beach by a series of steps.
-As in most of the beaches in the southern coastline, Durdle door is a pebble beach and waves are relatively less.
+As in most of the beaches in the southern coastline, Durdle door is a pebble beach and waves are relatively lesser and smaller.